TanaboonJew/cn331-as2/README.md

-# Class Enrollment Web Application
+# Class Enrollment Web Application Deploy branch

 This is a web application built with Django for managing class enrollment.
 It allows students to view and enroll in open classes, as well as view their enrolled classes.
 Admin users can manage classes and monitor student enrollments.